hansamaligamage/fncsvdatastore/README.md

-# An HTTP trigger written in .NET Core to process a CSV file and store data into CosmosDB using Table API
+# A HTTP trigger written in .NET Core to process a CSV file and store data into CosmosDB using Table API

 This is a http trigger function written in C# - .NET Core 3.1.
 It processes a csv file and store the data on Cosmos DB on Table API